 Table of Contents

-How Long Do I Have To Report A Workplace Injury In Buford, Georgia?
+How Long Do I Have In Reporting A Work-Related Injury In Buford, Georgia?

 Georgia law states that you have 30 days from the date of your work-related injury to report it to your employer.
 However, we recommend that you report it as soon as possible after the injury occurred.
 The sooner you report the injury, the sooner the claims process can begin.